jinghua000/shadow-fns/README.md

 ## Documentation

 You can check the [Full API documentation](https://github.com/jinghua000/shadow-fns/blob/master/doc/README.md).

-It's a little big, so you can download it and view with local Markdown Viewer for best experience.

 And I propose you read the [Usage Instruction](https://github.com/jinghua000/shadow-fns/blob/master/doc/USAGE_INSTRUCTION.md), it will be helpful.